SoniJain03/Sehat-Bandhu/README.md

 3. Text Based(Malyalam/English) problem/medical issue analysis (translation and prediction of disease)

-The Machine Learning algorithms used in the above models and their preprocessing etc have been clearly documented in the uploaded pdf (ML Documentation for Sehat Bandhu)
+The Machine Learning algorithms used in the above models and their preprocessing etc have been clearly documented in the uploaded pdf (ML Documentation Sehat Bandhu)